 It’s up to all of us to take action now to protect ourselves and our communities against the virus.
 But we must also fight for a government that is better prepared for these sorts of crises.
 That’s what WV Can’t Wait is trying to do.

 Here are ways you can get more involved in the campaign:

 - Schedule a call with Stephen to talk about your experience with the virus (or an other issue).

-- Like our Facebook page and tune in for Stephen’s LIVE updates Wednesdays and Saturdays at 8:30 pm.
+- Like our Facebook page and tune in for Stephen’s LIVE updates every night but Saturday.

 - Sign the Petition urging Justice to start taking concrete action to make sure no one lacks access to testing, and no family is left without basic services.